Collaborating when Families Don’t Want to Come in Right Away

 By Josh McQueen, Vice President of Product

 You may have noticed that many of the buying preferences of your families have changed, not only in the funeral market, but in every industry imaginable.
 Major corporations have adapted to the changing consumer, often providing online and in-person options for shopping.
 Now, families can choose to shop entirely online, entirely in store, or take a blended approach where they research and gather information online and then pick up their order in store.
 Car dealerships are also transforming how consumers shop for vehicles, offering online purchasing options and even delivery of a vehicle right to someone’s doorstep.

 Due to this type of innovation in other industries, we have the opportunity to wow our customers by going above and beyond their expectations for a funeral planning experience.

 A Personal Touch

 Low-cost online providers are popping up all over because there is a demand out there for an online buying experience when it comes to funeral and cremation purchases.
 But your funeral home has a competitive advantage over these online-only experiences.
 Online providers lack that personal touch that is so needed during a time of grief and loss.
 After conversations with hundreds of families, we’ve learned that even though people may want to do their own funeral research, they want someone to guide them through the funeral process.
 They want a digital experience blended with a personal interaction.
 So, how can we bridge that gap?
 Passare has developed a way for you to easily interact with your families online so that you can offer that blended experience, and it’s called the Planning Center.

 The Challenge of Planning: When Families Don’t Want to Come in Right Away

 Every family is different, but we have started to notice some common trends among consumers that can lead to some challenges for your funeral home.
-One of those challenges is when families don’t want to come in right away, which is becoming a bigger problem with the current pandemic.
+One of those challenges is when families don’t want to come in right away, which was and continues to be a problem during the pandemic.